 Founder | Leigh Keno

-Leigh Keno is founder and president of Keno Auctions and Keno Art Advisory.
-During his nearly 40 years in the auction business and as a dealer, he has helped build some of the top institutional and private collections of paintings, furniture and decorative arts in the world.
-He has either advised or represented some of the country’s leading museums, including The Metropolitan Museum of Art, Colonial Williamsburg, Historic Deerfield, the Museum of the City of New York, Winterthur Museum, The Detroit Institute of Art, Chipstone Foundation and the Philadelphia Museum of Art.
+Leigh Keno has more than 40 years of experience in the field of fine and decorative arts, and has helped build some of the top institutional and private collections of paintings, furniture and decorative arts in the world.
+Leigh has either advised or represented some of the country’s leading museums, including: The Metropolitan Museum of Art, Colonial Williamsburg, Historic Deerfield, the Museum of the City of New York, Winterthur Museum, The Detroit Institute of Art, Chipstone Foundation and the Philadelphia Museum of Art.

-Leigh’s lifelong immersion in the area of fine and decorative arts began at the age of 11, and he is considered one of the foremost experts in the field.
-Leigh received an Associate’s degree from Herkimer County Community College in 1977 and a BA in Art History from Hamilton College in 1979.
-Also, Leigh was a graduate fellow at Historic Deerfield and a visiting scholar at Winterthur Museum.
+Leigh holds a B.A. in Art History from Hamilton College and was a graduate fellow at Historic Deerfield, and a visiting scholar at Winterthur Museum.
 Starting in 1979, Leigh worked as an appraiser at and director of the American Furniture department at Doyle Galleries in New York City, and was a Vice President at Christie’s Appraisals.
-In this capacity, Leigh travelled across the United States analyzing and assessing fine and decorative arts on behalf of banks, lawyers, institutions and private clients.
-Leigh also served as a specialist in Christie’s American Furniture and Decorative Arts department where his responsibilities included compiling, cataloging and selling some of the greatest American decorative arts in the world, while setting world records in the process.
-In 1986, Leigh opened his gallery specializing in important 18th to 20th century American paintings, furniture and decorative arts.
+Leigh also served as a specialist in Christie’s American Furniture and Decorative Arts department which included compiling, cataloguing and selling some of the greatest fine and decorative arts in the world, setting records in the process.
+In 1986, Leigh opened his own gallery specializing in important 18th to 20th century American paintings, furniture and decorative arts.
 Leigh was an exhibitor and served on the vetting committee for 24 years at the prestigious Winter Antiques Show at the Park Avenue Armory in New York.
 In 1998, he was elected to serve as Director of Vetting for the show.

 Senior Specialist | Jack O’Brien